farhoodensan/Resume_Repo/README.md

 # Resume_Repo
-Here are some samples of the projects I have been involved in over the last year.
+Here are some of the projects I have been involved in over the last year.